 Annie Feidt has spent more than a decade as a producer, reporter and editor at Alaska Public Media.
 Her reporting has taken her to remote checkpoints on the Iditarod Trail, searching for polar bears on the Chukchi Sea ice, and on the Eklutna Glacier with scientists studying its retreat.
 Her stories have been heard nationally on NPR and Marketplace.

-Jennifer Pemberton’s experience as an English teacher, environmental reporter and corporate communications manager converge in her role as Alaska’s Energy Desk editor based in Juneau.
+Jennifer Pemberton’s experience as an English teacher, environmental reporter and corporate communications manager converge in her role as Alaska’s Energy Desk managing editor based in Juneau.
 She comes to us from Utah Public Radio, where she hosted a monthly program about water issues and taught science communication classes at Utah State University.

 Elizabeth Jenkins calls both Tennessee and Alaska home.
 In 2013, she studied radio storytelling at the Salt Institute for Documentary Studies and interned at KFSK in Petersburg the following summer.
 She also spent a year in Juneau working as a reporter for KTOO.
 Elizabeth has produced stories for This American Life, Reveal, NPR, Here & Now and KUOW.
 When she’s not making media, she’s out on the trails in Southeast.

 Rashah McChesney is a photojournalist turned radio journalist who has been telling stories in Alaska since 2012.
 Before joining Alaska’s Energy Desk, she worked at Kenai’s Peninsula Clarion and the Juneau bureau of the Associated Press.
 She is a graduate of Iowa State University’s Greenlee Journalism school and has worked in public television, newspapers, and now radio, all in the quest to become the Swiss Army knife of storytellers.